thinkshout/thinkshout/blog/_posts/2014-07-17-nodesquirrel-for-nonprofits.md

 NodeSquirrel is a highly-affordable extra layer of protection that could save you and your stakeholders a major headache and a great deal of money in the event of a site meltdown.
 Even if your hosting provider has a backup solution, in the event of data loss, NodeSquirrel is a great alternative to sitting in support queues, waiting on your web host to resolve the issue.

 With NodeSquirrel, you can take complete ownership of your backups and spare yourself the worry of whether or not you’ll be able to get your site up and running.
 It’s poised to integrate beautifully with your Drupal website administrative workflow, allowing you to safeguard your investment without having to spend time building new safety net systems.
-With plans starting at $9/month, it’s more a question of "can you afford *not* to use NodeSquirrel?"
+With plans starting at $9/month, it’s a question of "can you afford *not* to use NodeSquirrel?"

 Want to see it in action for yourself?[ Sign up for the free trial](https://manage.nodesquirrel.com/user/register).
-If you do take it for a spin, let us know what you think in the comments section below.
+If you do take it for a spin, let us know what you think in the comments section.